 Another reason to hire a personal injury attorney is that a lawyer may be able to negotiate with insurance companies more effectively, increase the amount of your recovery, and resolve your case more quickly via a settlement.

 Preparing the Demand Package

 The settlement process begins with preparing a demand for the negligent party’s insurance carrier.
-A demand is a written letter which explains your theory regarding the other party’s liability.
+A demand is a written letter that explains your theory regarding the other party’s liability.
 Additionally, a demand includes a list of your injuries and any losses you suffered.
 The package also includes a demand for payout.
 Preparing a demand is a time-consuming process because of the amount of documents that need to be collected.
-If your case involves complex legal issues, a demand should address arguments you intend to assert.
+If your case involves complex legal issues, a demand should address the arguments you intend to assert.
 A well-prepared demand package can be a strong tool that can help you obtain a favorable outcome.